splunk/public-o11y-docs/gdi/opentelemetry/kubernetes-config-advanced.rst

 To install and configure the eBPF Helm chart, see :ref:`ebpf-chart-setup`.

-.. note:: The ``networkExplorer`` setting of the Splunk OpenTelemetry Collector Helm chart is deprecated.
+.. note:: Starting from version 0.88 of the Helm chart, the ``networkExplorer`` setting of the Splunk OpenTelemetry Collector Helm chart is deprecated.
 For instructions on how to migrate from the ``networkExplorer`` setting to the eBPF Helm chart, see :ref:`ebpf-chart-migrate`.

 Prerequisites
 -----------------------------------------------------------------------------